Staff Profile

 Senior Lecturer in Education

-Before joining York St John University, I worked as a youth worker and then a primary school teacher, both in the United Kingdom and in Spain.
+Before joining York St John University in 2006, I worked as a youth worker and then a primary school teacher, both in the United Kingdom and in Spain.
 My first role at the University was in Initial Teacher Education.
+I now enjoy teaching on the Masters and Doctorate programmes in the department of Children, Young People and Education (CYPE).

 Further information